 - Add chopped mushrooms and boy choy, toss for a minute.

-- Now in a small bowl mix all the sauces with brown sugar and pour it into the wok.
+Now in a small bowl mix all the sauces and whisk.
+Pour it into the wok.
 Cook on high flame for about 2 to 3 minutes.

-- Mix corn starch in about 1 teaspoon water.
+In another small bowl whisk corn starch in about 1 tablespoon water into lump free mix.
 Once chicken is fully cooked, add the corn starch water mix, stir well and let it cook for 1 minute.

 - Remove from wok and transfer to a serving plate.
 Garnish with green spring onions, sesame seeds and serve hot with noodles.